att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ./activate-namespace.sh default
 ```

-Where `default` is the name of the namespace you wish to use Ceph volumes in.
+where `default` is the name of the namespace you wish to use Ceph volumes in.

 ### Additional Configuration for Dynamic Provisioning